zaphosting/docs/docs/contribution-guides-guidelines.md

 ### Titles

-Titles for your guide should be short and based on the overall aim of the guide you have written.
-Think carefully about what the reader will accomplish by the end of the guide, for example installing a piece of software or providing information about as specific topic.
+Titles should be concise and clearly reflect the primary objective of the guide.
+Consider what the reader will achieve by the end, such as completing an installation, configuring a service, or understanding a specific technical topic.
+The outcome should be immediately recognizable from the title itself.

-The title should be prefixed with the product category that the guide relates to, which should also be where you have placed the guide in the sidebar.
-You can easily check other guides in the same section to view their prefix.
+Each title must begin with the appropriate product category prefix.
+This prefix should match the section in which the guide is placed within the sidebar.
+Reviewing existing guides in the same category helps ensure consistent naming conventions.

-An example of a good title for a guide relating to the VPS product would be: `VPS: SteamCMD Linux Setup`
+For example, a guide related to the VPS product should follow a structure such as: `VPS: SteamCMD Linux Setup`.

+If a guide is written in a general way and applies equally to multiple products, such as a service or gameserver installation that works on both VPS and Dedicated Servers, the product name should not be included in the title.
+In such cases, the guide is intentionally product independent and therefore does not require a specific product prefix.

 ### Introduction